tpicks95/npjComputationalMaterials/README.md

 3. CSV file of the 20,000 generated experiments from the PBM

+4. Python notebook of the random forest emulator

-4. Python notebook with the random forest model and initial sampling and Bayesian optimisation model (Note: the above csv has to be downloaded and filepath changed in the code)
+5. Python notebook MB-DoE case study using the random forest model and initial sampling and Bayesian optimisation model (Note: the above csv has to be downloaded and filepath changed in the code)

 **Instructions for using the emulator**